-Criteria: Section 6-10-17, NMSA 1978 requires that all deposits in excess of FDIC coverage should be pledged with approved collateral in the amount of 50% of the excess.
+Criteria: Section 6-10-17, NMSA 1978 requires that all deposits in excess of FDIC coverage should be secured with approved collateral amounting to 50% of the excess.

 Effect: Noncompliance with statute.

 Cause: The District failed to consider pledging requirements with its internal depository procedure.